hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 ## Learning Objectives

-* Combining replicates using simple overlap with Bedtools
+* Learn how to filter out peaks at blacklisted regions
+* Learn how to find overlap peaks betweeen replicates

 ## Filtering peaks

-In this section, our goal is to refine our called peaks.
-We will do two consecutive checks: first, filter out peaks that are within the black listed region; second, find overlap peaks between two biological replicates.
+In this section, our goal is to refine our called peaks from macs2.
+We will do two consecutive filterings: first, filter out peaks that are within the blacklisted region; second, find overlap peaks between two biological replicates.
 We will use a suite of tools called `bedtools` to perform the task.

 ### `bedtools`